brendan-duncan/webgpu_inspector/docs/inspect.md

 ## Starting the Inspect Tool

-WebGPU Inspector does not interfer with a page by default, so you must start the tool for the information to be reported.
+WebGPU Inspector does not interfere with a page by default, so you must start the tool for the information to be reported.

 Press the **Start** button on the Inspect panel.
 This will **reload** the page, injecting the inspector script.
 The inspector will intercept all WebGPU commands and report data back to the inspector panel.